 - Do not order this drink in Ireland.
 It is an American drink and the name refers to the explosive effect when the shot is dropped into the beer.
 That being said, real car bombs are not taken lightly in Ireland.
 Ordering an "Irish car bomb" is likely to get you thrown out of the pub and few people would argue that you did not deserve it.

 - An Irish car bomb must be drunk quickly—not just because it's a party shot, but because the Irish cream will curdle if the drink is left to sit for even a minute.
 The combination of the acidic beer and the cream will cause a reaction in the drink, resulting in a curdled, unpleasant texture.

 - Some drinkers have taken to layering the Irish whiskey on top of the Irish cream, then lighting the whiskey on fire.
 It's not necessary and 80-proof whiskey really doesn't flame well—you need a higher-proof liquor for that.
 Besides, if your intention is to get "bombed," playing with fire is not in your best interest.
 This is especially true if you've already had a few drinks.

 - Jameson is the most popular Irish whiskey to pour into an Irish car bomb.
 There are many options available, including Bushmills and Kilbeggan.
 Pour what you like, but try not to spend too much money on the whiskey.
 After all, it is just a shot.

 How Strong Is the Irish Car Bomb?

-If we were to pour Jameson and Baileys Irish cream into an Irish car bomb and use 6 ounces of Guinness, the drink would be about 9 percent ABV (18 proof).
+If we were to use Jameson and Baileys Irish cream into an Irish car bomb and use 6 ounces of Guinness, the drink would be about 9 percent ABV (18 proof).
 While not extremely high in alcohol, it is meant to be chugged rather than sipped, compounding the effects.